charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ## ElasticBeanstalk Vs. SageMaker

 ### Amazon SageMaker
 What is SageMaker?
 Amazon SageMaker is a cloud machine-learning platform that was launched in November 2017.
-SageMaker enables developers to create, train, and deploy machine-learning models in the cloud.
+SageMaker enables developers to create, train, and **deploy** machine-learning models in the cloud.

 ![](images/sagemaker.png)

 Using AWS Beanstalk is an excellent way to serve a ML model.
 You get scalability at a very affordable cost.
 If you're already serving a model using AWS SageMaker, you might consider switching this to EBS to save money.

+### Pros and Cons of using Elastic Beanstalk for serving ML models
-### Pros:
+#### Pros:
-* Cheaper: Smallest instance is 10$ a month vs. 50$ for SageMaker
+* Cheaper: Smallest instance is 10$ a month vs. 50$ for SageMaker.
-* Easier when Flask app are enough
+* More customization vs. SageMaker.
+You control and have access to all the underlying resources.
+* You can bring any ML models.

-### Cons:
+#### Cons:
+* SageMaker is easier to deploy.
+Fully managed, no need to bother with underlying resources and their configuration.
-* SageMaker is easier/faster to deploy if you trained in SageMaker and used estimators.
+* Faster if you trained in SageMaker and used estimators.
+Literally just one line of code.

-That being said, nothing prevents you to export a SageMaker container and deploy it on ElasticBeanstalk.
-You'll get similar service but at a lower cost.

-(and check Julien Simon's great post on how to save even more on AWS sagemaker).
+## That's it - Time to delete the resources created

-## :warning: DO NOT FORGET TO TERMINATE THE AWS RESOURCES WE CREATED :warning:
+### :warning: DO NOT FORGET TO TERMINATE THE AWS RESOURCES WE CREATED :warning:
+* Delete AWS ElasticBeanstalk app.
+This will also delete the EC2 instance creted.
+* Delete S3 bucket

+## Thanks!